Scrum, Kanban, waterfall, Agile.

 The Agile framework is an umbrella for several different variations.
 Here are a few of the most common Agile methodologies.

-This method is a good way for teams to identify roadblocks and to visualize how much work is getting done.참고: 초보자를 위한 칸반 보드 가이드
+This method is a good way for teams to identify roadblocks and to visualize the amount of work that’s getting done.참고: 초보자를 위한 칸반 보드 가이드

 The Adaptive Project Framework, also known as Adaptive Project Management (APM) grew from the idea that unknown factors can show up at any time during a project.
 This technique is mainly used for IT projects where more traditional project management techniques don’t apply.